 Inserting new projects into an existing project portfolio without generating excessive peak loads is tricky.
 This process is supported by TPG PortfolioManager with its graphical approach of resource-optimized portfolio planning.

 In a line organization, the tool TPG ProjectLink enables you to align the data on the deliverables in project plans with the detailed information in the respective team plans.
-This allows the coordination of delivery dates between project managers and team leaders to run smoothly.
+With this resource management software, the coordination of delivery dates between project managers and team leaders runs smoothly.